reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 15. else show massage "try again"
 16. after log in:
 17. call  borrowing existing book's routine
-17. The librarian registers the book as a borrow to the user.
+18. The librarian registers the book as a borrow to the user.
-18. log out if not to be another request
+19. log out if not to be another request
-19.  if was another request :
+20.  if was another request :
 *  call requests Routine
-20. end
+21. end

 ### Usecase 4:
 ### Return of borrowed books

-1. stare
+1. start
 2. User refrense to library
 3. Librarians logs in system
 5. import username and password on Respective box